Jayesh-Khalane/Turtle-Bot-based-Swarm/README.md

 ## Bug Report
 Any obstacle with features similar to those of the TurtleBot would be incorrectly classified as another TurtleBot.
 This represents a significant limitation of the current code.

-## Acknowledgements
-Special thanks to my mentors, Prof. Leena Vachhani and Sweksha Jain from ARMS Lab, Systems and Control Engineering, IIT-Bombay, for their guidance and support throughout this project.